-Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80’s Concert Series
+Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80s Concert Series

 The Rock and Roll Hall of Fame band had 34 singles chart on the Top 40 lists throughout their run, including early successes with “Sara Smile” and “She’s Gone.”
 All told, Hall & Oates have sold more than 40 million albums during their illustrious career — a feat bested by only two other bands.

-Tears For Fears is best known for their 1985 smash hit “Everybody Wants To Rule The World.”
-The hit song was recorded as part of Tears For Fears’ second album Songs from the Big Chair, and the single earned the British band the top award for a track in 1986.
+Tears for Fears is best known for their 1985 smash hit “Everybody Wants To Rule The World.”
+The hit song was recorded as part of Tears for Fears’ second album Songs from the Big Chair, and the single earned the British band the top award for a track in 1986.

-In addition to “Everybody Wants To Rule The World,” Tears For Fears charted a second smash No. 1 single on the Billboard Hot 100 from the same album.
-“Shout” — a hit that remained No. 1 for five weeks during the summer of 1985 — relegated Tears For Fears to star status across the globe.
+In addition to “Everybody Wants To Rule The World,” Tears for Fears charted a second smash No. 1 single on the Billboard Hot 100 from the same album.
+“Shout” — a hit that remained No. 1 for five weeks during the summer of 1985 — relegated Tears for Fears to star status across the globe.

-After finishing their third album — The Seeds of Love — in 1989, Tears For Fears split in 1991 due to differences in the band’s future direction.
-Roland Orzabal and Curt Smith finally re-established the band in 2000, culminating in the band’s release of their sixth studio album — Everybody Loves a Happy Ending — in 2004.
-Rolling Stone reported that Tears For Fears is currently working on their seventh album, due to be released later this year.
+After finishing their third album, The Seeds of Love, in 1989, Tears for Fears split in 1991 due to differences in the band’s future direction.
+Roland Orzabal and Curt Smith finally re-established the band in 2000, culminating in the band’s release of their sixth studio album, Everybody Loves a Happy Ending, in 2004.
+Rolling Stone reported that Tears for Fears is currently working on their seventh album, due to be released later this year.

-Are you excited for Hall & Oates and Tears For Fears to do a 29-stop tour this summer?
+Are you excited for Hall & Oates and Tears for Fears to do a 29-stop tour this summer?
 Follow the Inquisitr on Twitter (@IQShowbiz) to join in on the conversation.

 [Featured Image by David Becker & Frederick M. Brown/Getty Images]